vontanne/todo-app/README.md

 # TodoApp

 This is a simple app to help you keep track of things you need to do.
-It's made with pure HTML, CSS and JavaScript, which means it's easy to understand and use.
+It's made with pure HTML, CSS, and JavaScript, which means it's easy to understand and use.

+## Live Demo

+Experience the TodoApp directly in your browser without any installation by visiting our live demo: [TodoApp Live Demo](https://vontanne.github.io/todo-app/)

 ## How to Use